nicholaswilde/recipes/docs/breads/potato-bread.md

 Store, tightly wrapped, at room temperature for several days, or up to a week in cool/dry weather; for longer storage, wrap well and freeze.

-### Step 9

-Tip: Want to make just a single loaf?
-Halve all the ingredients except the yeast; use 2 teaspoons instant yeast.

 ## :link: Source